DaniBM21/Sequelize_MariaDB/README.md

-# Sequalize_MariaDB
+# Sequelize_MariaDB
-Software to test some functionalities of the ORM Sequalize in NodeJS with MariaDB database.
+Software to test some functionalities of the ORM Sequelize in NodeJS with MariaDB database.